prathimacode-hub/ML-ProjectKart/CONTRIBUTING.md

 ## 😇Tip from me

 It always takes time to understand and learn.
 So, do not worry at all.
-I know **you have got this**!💪
+I know you can do this**!💪

 🎉 🎊 😃 Happy Contributing 😃 🎊 🎉